DFE-Digital/service-security-posture-hardening/SSPHP Documentation/Code Management.md

 ### How source files are modified by the Deployment Process
 - Splunk insists that all searches held in macros.conf and savedsearches.conf have each line terminated with a \ character; despite this not being the case when the search is run through the WebUI.
 To avoid this time-consuming and error-prone part of creating these knowledge objects, the deployment packager will automatically add these characters when it packages the files.
 In order for this to work, each code block needs to be encased, before and after, by """ (three consecutive double-quote marks).
 - app.conf has a number of modifications made to it as part of the deployment.
 The app version number is bumped by 1 (minor) increment, and the build is replaced by the current epoch time.
-Also, package id and label values have an environment variable appended to them in the repo editable version `~^ENV^~`.
+Also, package id and label values have an environment variable appended to them in the repo editable version `{{environment}}`.
 This will be replace by _DEV if the build for a dev version of the app (SSPHP_DEV) or be left null for a production build.
 - App Name and associated file names and folders will be modified to SSPHP_DEV as above in the built files that are sent to Splunk, depending on whether the build is for dev or prod apps.